Joseph Smith and the criminal justice system: Religious significance in Mormonism

 The Church of Jesus Christ of Latter-day Saints (LDS Church) considers Smith to be a persecuted prophet.
 The Church website states:

 Few have confronted more antagonism and trials than did Joseph Smith.
 He was besieged with dozens of unjustified lawsuits and was often in jeopardy of his life.
 He was poisoned, beaten, tarred, unjustly imprisoned, and once sentenced to die by firing squad.
 He and Emma seldom had a home of their own, and six of their children died in infancy.
 Financial difficulties continually plagued the family.

 "As for the perils which I am called to pass through," Joseph reflected, "they seem but a small thing to me, as the envy and wrath of man have been my common lot all the days of my life.
 It all has become a second nature to me; and I feel, like Paul, to glory in tribulation; for to this day has the God of my fathers delivered me out of them all."

 Mormons often liken the treatment of Smith to the persecution of other biblical figures who faced religious persecution.
-Smith is considered a martyr by the LDS Church due to his 1844 death at the hands of mob while awaiting trial.
+Smith is considered a martyr by the LDS Church due to his 1844 death at the hands of a mob while awaiting trial.